 Pea, Shelling ‘Willow’

 Willow is a fabulous new variety of shelling pea.
 It produces a large number of attractive, long, dark green pods.
 Willow is resistant to powdery mildew so a late planting is worth a try.
 Plant seeds 2cm deep in a 10cm wide band approximately 20 seeds per 30cm.
-Not for Tasmania.
+It is a medium size plant that grows to 75cm tall and produces a large amount of pods as well as having the advantage of being powdery mildew tolerant.
+Willow can be grown either on the ground or on a trellis to maximise the yield!

 When to sow: June to September up to early November